 The following Owner-Managed Businesses guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

-If the end user discloses a notifiable scheme to HMRC, he must supply HMRC with the same level of detail as a promoter would, ie enough detail to enable HMRC to understand the scheme and the way in which it aims to deliver
+If the end user discloses a notifiable scheme to HMRC, they must supply HMRC with the same level of detail as a promoter would, ie enough detail to enable HMRC to understand the scheme and the way in which it aims to deliver

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.

 Read full article

 If an individual sells a chargeable asset and makes an allowable loss, how can this be relieved?First of all, since the simplification of capital gains tax from 6 April 2008, the proforma to calculate a loss is the same as the proforma to calculate a gain.
 See the Basic calculation principles of

 Liability of the personal representativesAfter a person’s death, the property of the deceased is vested in the personal representatives (PRs) to enable them to manage and distribute the estate in accordance with the Will or the terms of intestacy.
 See the Personal representatives guidance note.The

 Working rule agreements are used in the construction industry and similar areas.
 They are national agreements made between trade unions and employers across the country, setting out the terms and conditions that apply to particular categories of hourly paid manual workers.
 The workers concerned are

 RDEC ― large company R&D reliefSince 1 April 2016, or from 1 April 2013 by election, large company R&D relief is given through research and development expenditure credits (RDEC), which is a taxable credit payable to the company.
 As the credit is taxable, it is also sometimes called an above the